Terminator Genisys poster

 The inciting incident occurs at 14 minutes when Kyle is sent back to 1984, but experiences fragmented memories of an alternate timeline during transport - visions of a childhood he never had.
 Everything he expects about 1984 is about to be wrong..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Sarah and Kyle make the active choice to jump to 2017 instead of 1997, trusting Kyle's alternate timeline memories.
+This demonstrates the protagonist's commitment to Sarah and Kyle make the active choice to jump to 2017 instead of 1997, trusting Kyle's alternate timeline memories.
 They enter Pops' homemade time machine, committing to a completely unknown future rather than the "safe" plan., moving from reaction to action.

 The Collapse moment at 92 minutes (73% through) represents the emotional nadir.
 Here, Pops appears to be destroyed/dissolved in the magnetic field while fighting John-terminator, sacrificing himself.
 The "whiff of death" - they've lost their protector and father figure.
 Sarah and Kyle are alone against unstoppable forces., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.